lawrencedovin/capstone-2-bark/README.md

 breed of their choice in a pound closest to them to adopt.

 ## Demographic
-Anyone that is looking to adopt a dog.
+Anyone that is interested in adopting a dog.

 ## API
 `spoonacular`  `twilio`